oskar2517/tacomail/docs/API.md

 [
     {
         "id": "a28c488f-73aa-4b07-9d62-424f882354a8",
-        "fileName": "logo.png"
+        "fileName": "logo.png",
+        "present": true
     }
 ]
 ```

 ## Download an attachment
 Downloads a single attachment of a mail.
+Make sure the `present` field is set to `true`.
 ```
 GET /api/v1/mail/:address/:mailId/attachments/:attachmentId
 ```